raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 --- /task ---

-In the next section, you'll learn about the different Python libraries available that can help you with your project, and also about some which you can’t use for security reasons.
+In the next section, you will learn about the different Python libraries available that can help you with your project, and also about some that you cannot use for security reasons.

 ### The Astro Pi Python environment

-The Astro Pi computers have Python version 3.9.2 installed, so you will need to be using at least this version, or greater.
-If you are using a higher version than this, just be aware that there may be some new functions that work on your machine but not on the Astro Pis.
+The Astro Pi computers on the ISS have Python version 3.9.2 installed, so you will need to be using this version, or higher.
+If you are using a higher version, be aware that there may be some new functions that work on your computer but not on the Astro Pis.

 There are some restrictions on the modules (parts) of the standard library that you can use.
-The following modules are not allowed, and if you do use them your program will not be accepted:
+The following modules are not allowed, and if you do use them, your program will not be accepted:

 [Disallowed libraries](https://docs.google.com/spreadsheets/u/0/d/1EoVzgA8gOiDXsJ1k9dQBdPyFC8U3bXFca2dRmdKNbcI/edit)

-Apart from the Python standard environment, the Astro Pis have extra libraries installed to help you complete the challenge.
+Alongside the Python standard environment, the Astro Pis have extra libraries installed to help you complete the Mission.
 Each one is explained briefly below with examples.
 There are also links for more details if you need them.
-Don’t forget to bookmark this page for later!
+Remember to bookmark this page for later!

 --- collapse ---